gataurus/link-reactor/README.md

 ## 🔗 What is Link Reactor?

 Link Reactor is a comprehensive WordPress plugin for managing redirect links and shortcode blocks.
 Create clean, trackable links, cloak affiliate URLs, and embed custom code snippets with an intuitive modern interface.

-Completely free and open source.
+**Free version** available on WordPress.org. **PRO version** unlocks password protection, batch operations, CSV import/export, and lifetime updates.

 ---